NREL/SOEP-QSS/README.md

 ## FMU Support

-Models defined by FMUs following the FMI 2.0 API can be run by this QSS solver.
+Models defined by FMUs following the FMI 2.0 API can be run by this QSS solver using QSS1 or QSS2 solvers.
 This is currently an initial/demonstration capability that cannot yet handle discrete variables, unit conversions (pure SI models are OK), or algebraic relationships.
 Some simple test model FMUs and a 50-variable room air thermal model have been simulated successfully.

+Notes:
+* Mixing QSS1 and QSS2 variables in an FMU simulation is not yet supported.
+* QSS3 and LIQSS1/2 solvers are planned when they become more practical when the FMI 2.0 API extensions are implemented in the FMI Library.
-The FMU support is also performance-limited by the FMI 2.0 API, which requires expensive get-all-derivatives calls where QSS needs individual derivatives.
+* The FMU support is performance-limited by the FMI 2.0 API, which requires expensive get-all-derivatives calls where QSS needs individual derivatives.
-Performance is also poor due to only having QSS1 support so far: QSS2 support is under development but will use numeric differentiation because the FMI 2.0 API doesn't provide higher derivatives, which will also hurt performance.
+* QSS2 performance is limited by the use of numeric differentiation: the FMI ME 2.0 API doesn't provide higher derivatives but they may become avaialble via FMI extensions.

 ## Implementation